 Point That Somewhere Else: It doesn't actually work.
 Captain Vidal aims his pistol at a wounded revolutionary, who weakly pushes it away once, twice, then rests his hand over the barrel.
 Vidal just shoots him.

-Pragmatic Villainy: Captain Vidal was annoyed that killed two innocent hunters he's mistaken for rebels.
-Only because his men didn't check on them thoroughly, thus wasting his time, and killing innocent civilians would probably incite the townspeople to support the rebels.
+Pragmatic Villainy: Captain Vidal was annoyed that he killed two innocent hunters he mistook for rebels-only because his men didn't check on them thoroughly, thus wasting his time, and killing innocent civilians would probably incite the townspeople to support the rebels.

 Precision F-Strike: "Motherfucker, don't you dare touch the girl.
 You won't be the first pig I've gutted."